THOMASELOVE/431-classes-2023/class18/README.md

 ## Announcements

 1. There is a [Minute Paper after Class 18](https://bit.ly/431-2023-minute-18), due at noon Wednesday 2023-11-01.
 The link is <https://bit.ly/431-2023-minute-18>.
+2. Grades and feedback on Lab 5 are now posted to the 431 Grades Roster on our Shared Drive.
-2. I posted a slight revision to the Answer Sketch for Lab 5 on Sunday 2023-10-29, to fix a typo in one spot in the answer to Question 9.
+    - I posted a slight revision to the Answer Sketch for Lab 5 on Sunday 2023-10-29, to fix a typo in the answer to Question 9.
 You'll find it in our Shared Drive.
 3. Project A initial checks will be completed on Wednesday 2023-11-01 by 9 AM.
 You will get an **email from Dr. Love** if we spot an important issue.
     - If you're getting a warning like: *WARNING: Warning: diff of engine output timed out.
 No source lines will be available.* you may have a problem where your HTML on Canvas doesn't look like your HTML on your machine - something has gone wrong in the rendering.
 Potential solutions:
         1. Close R Studio, re-open R Studio and [update your packages](https://thomaselove.github.io/431-2023/software.html#updating-your-r-packages) then close R Studio again, and re-open it, then try rendering your .qmd document again.